tminions/binocularss/phase2/crc.md

 - FeedDao

 ## ArticleListConverter
-Frameworks & Drivers - DB
+Frameworks & Drivers - Database
 ### Responsibility
 - Convert Articles to and from a JSON representation since SQLite does not support lists.
 ### Collaborators
 - Article

 ## FeedDao
-Frameworks & Drivers - DB
+Frameworks & Drivers - Database
 ### Responsibility
 - Link SQLite database queries to Kotlin functions
 ### Collaborators
 - Feed

 ## TagsListConverter
-Frameworks & Drivers - DB
+Frameworks & Drivers - Database
 ### Responsibility
 - Convert a list of tags to and from a CSV representation since SQLite does not support lists.
 ### Collaborators